 Sling is a REST-based Web application framework.
 The sling enables the rapid development of content-oriented applications.
 AEM is based on the sling.
 Sling utilizes JCR repositories such as CRX and Apache Jackrabbit.

 "When using Sling, the type of material to be presented is not the first processing priority.
-Instead, the main consideration is whether the URL resolves to a content object for which a script may then be identified to perform the rendering.
+Instead, the main consideration is whether the URL resolves to a content object for which a script may be identified to perform the rendering.
 This provides excellent support for web content authors in creating easily customized pages to their needs."

 The OSGi is a Java framework for building and distributing modular software programs and modules.
 OSGi is a modular architecture that provides bundles to create robust components and applications.
 AEM is built on OSGi.
 AEM can be viewed as a collection of bundles (components).
 The web portal is being used to manage all AEM bundles.

 A bundle is a jar file containing Java classes and a specific metadata file (META-INF subfolder).
-Bundled apps or components can be installed, started, paused, updated, and uninstalled without needing a reboot.
+Bundled apps or components can be installed, started, paused, updated, and uninstalled without reboot.
 Each bundle (component/application) is a tightly coupled, dynamically loadable array of classes, jars, and configuration files that display their external dependencies.

 The OSGi framework, AEM components, and any additional custom applications built on top of the AEM platform are all included as OSGI bundles.